 - Butterflyfish were a cover feature back in our November/December 2009 issue of CORAL Magazine, with contributions from Daniel Knop (Butterflyfishes), Inken Krause (Butterflyfishes (Chaetodontidae) and their systematics, and Butterflyfishes in the Sea and in the Aquarium), and Ellen Thaler (Butterflyfishes and their Aquarium Maintenance).
-Our print edition back issues are sold out, but you can still purchase this issue as a digital download (CORAL subscribers can also access it through the digital archive)
+Our print edition back issues are sold out, but you can still purchase this issue as a digital download.

 - Available Now: The September/October 2016 issue of CORAL Magazine, BUTTERFLIES, including an extensive survey of the species in A Rabble Of Butterflyfishes by Robert M. Fenner (Bob Fenner), and a look at the cutting edge of Butterflyfish husbandry and propagation in Butterfly Challenges by Matt Pedersen.